Faye Adams

-Faye Adams (born Fanny Tuell, May 22, 1923) is an American singer who recorded and performed rhythm and blues and gospel from the late 1940s until the early 1960s.
-She had several chart hits in the early 1950s, before retiring from the music business.
+Faye Adams (born Fanny Tuell, May 22, 1923), who also performed under the stage names Faye Scruggs and Fannie Jones, is an American former singer who recorded and performed gospel and rhythm and blues.
+She had several chart hits in the early 1950s, continued to record until the late 1970s, and was also a songwriter.

 Biography

 Early years

-Adams was born in Newark, New Jersey.
-Her father was David Tuell, a gospel singer and a key figure in the Church of God in Christ (COGIC).
-At the age of five she joined her sisters to sing spirituals, regularly performing on Newark radio shows.
+She was born in Essex County, New Jersey, the daughter of Naomi Edwardsand David Tuell who was a gospel singer and a key figure in the Church of God in Christ (COGIC).

-Musical career
+Music career

+Tuell started performing the age of five with her sisters singing spirituals, regularly performing on Newark radio shows.
+She entered an Apollo Theatre singing contest and won first prize in 1939.
+In 1942 she married her first husband, Tommy Scruggs, who became her business manager.
 Under her married name, Faye Scruggs, she became a regular performer in New York nightclubs in the late 1940s and early 1950s.

 While performing in Atlanta, Georgia, she was discovered by the singer Ruth Brown, who won her an audition with the bandleader Joe Morris of Atlantic Records.
-Having changed Scruggs's name to Faye Adams, Morris recruited her as a singer in 1952, and signed her to Herald Records.
-Her first release was Morris's song "Shake a Hand", which topped the US Billboard R&B chart for ten weeks in 1953 and reached number 22 on the US pop chart.
+Morris recruited her as a singer in 1952, and signed her to Herald Records, under new management by her former vocal coach Phil Moore.
+After he changed her name to Faye Adams, she released her second recording and first release at Herald with Morris's song "Shake a Hand".
+The recording topped the US Billboard R&B chart for ten weeks in 1953 and reached number 22 on the US pop chart.
 It sold one million copies and was awarded a gold disc.

 According to the Acoustic Music organization, the "first clear evidence of soul music shows up with The "5" Royales, an ex-gospel group that turned to R&B and in Faye Adams, whose "Shake A Hand" becomes an R&B standard".